Tangoe/Mobile-Procurement-API-Documentation/tutorials/properties/index.md

 The CHOICE type is used to model properties that only accept a value from a defined list of options.
 An API consumer might use this property to surface a dropdown list in their user interface.

-CHOICE properties include an array named "choices" that contains its acceptable options.
+CHOICE properties include an array named **choices** that contains the acceptable options.
 Each option in the array contains the following elements:

  * **id** -- The unique ID identifing this specific option.

  * **label** --  A descriptive label that is suitable for displaying to an end user.

  * **isOther** -- A boolean indicating if this specific option is used to select "other" (i.e., "none of the above").
-There should only be one option in the array with isOther set to true.
-Furthermore, this element can be helpful to the user interface for triggering another event, such as revealing a text field for the end user to enter something not found in the dropdown list.
+There should only be one option in the array that has **isOther** set to true.
+Furthermore, this element can be helpful to the user interface for triggering another event, such as revealing a text field.
+This field can be used by an end user to describe a choice that is different from the ones found in a dropdown list.